2023 Best Allied Health Professions Bachelor's Degree Schools in the Middle Atlantic Region

 This translates to an average monthly loan payment of $887, based on a 10-year repayment plan.

-Read full report on Allied Health Professions at Duquesne University
+Full Allied Health Professions at Duquesne University Report

-Read full report on Allied Health Professions at Marist College
+Full Allied Health Professions at Marist College Report

 The average amount in student loans that allied health majors at Towson take out while working on their Bachelor's Degree is $18,006.

-Molloy College did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #10 on the list.
+With a ranking of #10, Molloy College did quite well on this year’s best schools for allied health professions students working on their bachelor’s degree.
 Located in the large suburb of Rockville Centre, Molloy is a private not-for-profit college with a small student population.

 While working on their Bachelor's Degree, allied health majors at Molloy accumulate an average of around $32,713 in student debt.